dhongu/deltatech/deltatech_product_catalog/README.rst

 Features:
-* Enables the option for printing the catalogue for single/multi products
+* Enables the option for printing the catalog for single/multi products
-* Print Catalogue for Single product from the E-commerce website

 Bug Tracker